regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 - **The CFR Index is not included** — it's an annual standalone document, not part of any numbered title.
 Annual page totals here are therefore ~1,300 pages lower than the parent directory's `cfr_pages_by_calendar_year.csv`, which includes the Index.
 (Otherwise the two reconcile to within ~2 pages out of ~189K for the 2021–2024 years where the parent has per-title data.)
 - **Reserved/retired titles.** Title 2 (Grants and Agreements) starts in 2005; Title 6 (Domestic Security) starts in 2004; Title 35 (Panama Canal) was eliminated after 2000.
 Early years will be missing these rows accordingly.
 - **Rolling-year incompleteness.** CFR titles are published on a staggered schedule (see below); the most recent year may have fewer than 49 titles and is flagged `year_complete = False`.
+- **Historical incomplete years.** Some older years (1999, 2007) are permanently flagged `year_complete = False` because GovInfo is missing entire volumes for certain titles (e.g., Title 26 drops from 19 volumes in 1998 to 6 in 1999).
+The data for the volumes that *are* present is accurate — the counts are simply incomplete.

 ## Update Cadence